-Mary Seawell (Chair)- Senior Vice President for Education, Gates Family Foundation
+Mary Seawell (Chair)- Senior Program Officer, Gates Family Foundation

-Dr. Robert Balfanz - Sr. Research Scientist at Center For Social Organization of Schools, Johns Hopkins University and Co-Director of Everyone Graduates Center and Talent Development Secondary
+Dr. Robert Balfanz, Senior Research Scientist at Center for Social Organization of Schools, Johns Hopkins University and CoDirector of Everyone Graduates Center and Talent Development Secondary

 Michael Johnston - Colorado State Senator

 John Kechriotis - General Counsel, Sharpe Holdings, LLC

 Dexter Korto -Denver Public Schools Middle School Teacher And City Year Alumnus

 Pami Perea - Manager Of Donor And Community Relations, Colorado Uplift

 Annie Proietti (Secretary), Denver Public Schools, High School Teacher